Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

-Instagram is a social networking service built around sharing photos and videos.
+Instagram is a free social networking service built around sharing photos and videos.
 It launched in October 2010 on iOS first, and became available on Android in April 2012.
 Facebook purchased the service in April 2012 and has owned it since.

 Like most social media apps, Instagram allows you to follow users that you’re interested in.
 This creates a feed on the homepage showing recent posts from everyone you follow.
 You can Like posts and comment on them.